balestramatan/balestra-library/README.md

 # Balestra Reusable Components

 **Balestra Reusable Components** is a lightweight React library offering simple, reusable components to speed up development and provide consistent UI features across your projects.
-Whether you need an accordion, image slider, or other utilities, this library provides a solid foundation for your React applications.
+Whether you need an accordion, star rating, image slider, or other utilities, this library provides a solid foundation for your React applications.

 ## Features